Ric Flair: Immortal and second retirement (2010–2012)

-Flair against Douglas Williams in London, England on the TNA Maximum Impact!
+Flair (left) against Douglas Williams in London, England on the TNA Maximum Impact!
 Tour, in January 2011.

-On the following episode of Impact!, Fortune formed an alliance with Hulk Hogan's and Eric Bischoff's new stable, Immortal.
+On the October 14, 2010 episode of Impact!, Fortune formed an alliance with Hulk Hogan's and Eric Bischoff's new stable, Immortal.
 On the November 18 episode of Impact!, Flair returned to the ring, competing in a match where he faced Matt Morgan, who had been kicked out of Fortune the previous month; Morgan won the match after Douglas Williams turned on the rest of Fortune, when they interfered in the match.
 On January 25, 2011, it was reported that Flair had pulled out of TNA's Maximum Wooo! tour of Europe mid–tour after monetary disputes.
 After missing a show in Berlin, Germany, Flair returned to the tour on January 27 in Glasgow, Scotland, reportedly apologizing to the locker room prior to the show.
-On January 29, Flair wrestled his only match of the tour, defeating Douglas Williams in London, tearing his rotator cuff in the process making it his last singles win.
+On January 29, Flair wrestled his only match of the tour, defeating Douglas Williams in London, tearing his rotator cuff in the process.
 During Flair's time away from TNA, Fortune turned on Immortal.

-Flair returned at the February 14 tapings of the February 17 episode of Impact!, turning on Fortune during a match between A.J.
+Flair returned at the February 14, 2011 Impact! tapings, turning on Fortune during a match between A.J.
 Styles and Matt Hardy and jumping to Immortal.
 On the March 10 episode of Impact!, Flair defeated Styles and Hardy in a three–way street fight, contested as more of a two–on–one handicap match.
 On April 17 at Lockdown, Immortal, represented by Flair, Abyss, Bully Ray and Matt Hardy, was defeated by Fortune members James Storm, Kazarian and Robert Roode and Christopher Daniels, who replaced an injured A.J.
 Styles, in a Lethal Lockdown match, when Flair tapped out to Roode.
 The match was used to write Flair off television, as the following week he was scheduled to undergo surgery for his torn rotator cuff; however, Flair ultimately chose not to have the surgery as it would have required six months of rehab.